The Exciting Opportunity of Telematics

 The benefits of telematics are twofold – they are positive for both the customer and the insurer.

 On the customer side telematics bring with them significantly reduced premiums through data-fed policies such as ‘Pay-As-You-Drive’, which restricts driving to certain times of day or requires a low mileage.
 However, as increasing levels of data are being collected by insurers new initiatives are being launched to further personalise premiums.
-For instance ‘Pay-How-You-Drive’.
-In this case the black box aggregates information on how the driver performs behind the wheel and logistics along with average mileage.
+In terms of the ‘Pay-How-You-Drive’ policy, the black box aggregates information on how the driver performs behind the wheel and logistics along with average mileage.

 Consequently through telematics not only does the customer get to pay less for their car insurance, but they also get a more personal and valuable experience from their insurer.